-The next big development came the following month, in October 2017, when Komodo Platform devised a method of atomic swap trading with Electrum servers.
+The next big development came the following month, in October 2017, when Komodo Platform devised a method of atomic swap trading with SPV servers.
 This allows traders to execute atomic swaps without needing to download the entire blockchains for the coins they’d like to exchange.
-This is often called trading in SPV mode or “Lite” mode.
+This is often called trading in “Light Mode."

 The Benefits of Atomic Swap Trading

-Now that the history of atomic swaps is clear, let’s take a closer look at the benefits of atomic swap trading.
+Now that we understand a little more about how atomic swaps work, let’s take a closer look at the benefits of atomic swap trading.

-First and foremost, users do not have to give up their private keys at any point in time.
-Period.
+First and foremost, users do not need to give up their private keys at any point in time.
 When trading via atomic swaps, you always own your private keys (and thus your coins and tokens).
 You never have to give up control of your funds to a third party.

-Second, atomic swaps are designed such that the swap takes place and both parties receive the funds they desire, or nothing happens at all and both parties retain the funds they funds they started with (minus a very small transaction fee for the “order-taker”).
-Atomic swaps make crypto trading as secure as it can possibly be.
+Second, atomic swaps are designed such that the swap takes place and both parties receive the funds they desire, or nothing happens at all and both parties retain the funds they started with (minus a very small transaction fee for the “order-taker”).
+Atomic swaps make digital asset trading as secure as it can possibly be.